Ella Grasso: Secretary of State

-In 1958 she was elected Secretary of the State of Connecticut and was re-elected in 1962 and 1966.
+In 1958, Grasso was elected Secretary of the State of Connecticut and was re-elected in 1962 and 1966.
 She was an architect of the state's 1960 Constitution.
-In 1961 she chose not to attend the national convention for the National Association of Secretaries of State in Arizona despite the trip being state funded, as she considered it to be of negligible value and would only approve other officials to go to national conventions that would benefit the state.
+In 1961, Grasso chose not to attend the national convention for the National Association of Secretaries of State in Arizona despite the trip being state funded, as she considered it to be of negligible value and would only approve other officials to go to national conventions that would benefit the state.

-In 1962 the Supreme Court ruled in Baker v.
-Carr that the 14th Amendment applies to state apportionment and that federal courts are open to lawsuits challenging state legislative districts leading to further lawsuits over redistricting.
+In 1962, the Supreme Court ruled in Baker v.
+Carr that the 14th Amendment applies to state apportionment and that federal courts are open to lawsuits challenging state legislative districts, leading to further lawsuits over redistricting.
 After Reynolds v.
-Sims the Joint Committee on Constitutional Conventions to hear proposals for a constitutional convention by the Connecticut General Assembly to bring the state constitution in line with federal rulings.
-A special election was ordered to choose the eighty four delegates that would attend the convention and Grasso was elected as one.
-As Secretary of State, Grasso swore in the eighty four delegates divided equally among both parties and was selected as Democratic floor leader by the forty two Democratic delegates.
+Sims, the Joint Committee on Constitutional Conventions convened to hear proposals for a constitutional convention by the Connecticut General Assembly to bring the state constitution in line with federal rulings.
+A special election was ordered to choose the eighty-four delegates who would attend the convention, and Grasso was elected as one of them.
+As Secretary of State, Grasso swore in the eighty-four delegates divided equally among both parties and was selected as Democratic floor leader by the forty-two Democratic delegates.

-She was the first woman to chair the Democratic State Platform Committee and served from 1956 to 1968.
+Grasso was the first woman to chair the Democratic State Platform Committee and served from 1956 to 1968.
 She served as a member of the Platform Drafting Committee for the 1960 Democratic National Convention.
-She was the co-chairman for the Resolutions Committee for the Democratic National Conventions of 1964 and 1968.
+Grasso was the co-chairman for the Resolutions Committee for the Democratic National Conventions of 1964 and 1968.

 U.S. House of Representatives

-During the 1970 election cycle she was considered a candidate for higher statewide or federal office.
-After Senator Thomas J. Dodd was censured in 1967 his seat was left up and Ella was considered a possible candidate for the 1970 Senate race with the Democratic Town Committees of Windsor Locks, Glastonbury, and New Milford voting to endorse her if she would announce a Senate campaign.
+During the 1970 election cycle, Grasso was considered a candidate for higher statewide or federal office.
+After Senator Thomas J. Dodd was censured in 1967, his seat was left up and Ella was considered a possible candidate for the 1970 Senate race with the Democratic Town Committees of Windsor Locks, Glastonbury, and New Milford voting to endorse her if she would announce a Senate campaign.
 Thomas L. Loy, her Republican opponent for Secretary of State in 1962, asked her to run for governor.
 Stephen Minot, a novelist who had run for Congress in 1966, asked her to run for the Sixth House District.
-Sitting Sixth District Congressman Thomas Meskill chose to run for governor leaving his district open and on March 17, 1970, Ella announced that she would run for the Democratic nomination for that district.
+Sitting Sixth District Congressman Thomas Meskill chose to run for governor, leaving his district open and on March 17, 1970, Ella announced that she would run for the Democratic nomination for that district.
 Grasso faced Republican Richard Kilborn in the general election and narrowly defeated him by 4,063 votes.

-During her tenure, she served on the Veterans' Affairs and Education and Labor House committees.
-In December 1971 she and other House members signed a telegram to President Nixon protesting Operation Linebacker II and asking to halt all bombing in Vietnam; Grasso was the only representative from Connecticut to sign the telegram.
+During her tenure, Grasso served on the Veterans' Affairs and Education and Labor House committees.
+In December 1971, she and other House members signed a telegram to President Nixon protesting Operation Linebacker II and asking to halt all bombing in Vietnam; Grasso was the only representative from Connecticut to sign the telegram.

-She was reelected to the House in 1972 against John F. Walsh with 140,290 votes to his 92,783 votes.
+Grasso was reelected to the House in 1972 against John F. Walsh, with 140,290 votes to his 92,783 votes.